Keyboard shortcuts

 • CFTC order documents a June 2020 operating start and large event-market activity before 2022 enforcement settlement.
 E30

-• Launch-window public footprint is directionally dominated by founder-linked/manual community posts, with direct permalink durability treated as limited in this pass.
+• Launch-window public footprint is directionally dominated by founder-linked/manual community posts, with direct permalink durability treated as limited in this pass and therefore medium confidence.
 E32 E33 E34 E58

 • Earliest retrievable product-like homepage artifact in this pass is October 2020, so month-one UI/activation claims remain partial.
 E31